here you’ll find different texts from over the years 2002 - 2025

 zoek naar schoonheid, naar bezwering.

-in krassen, als een acceleratie om de scheppingsenergie te voelen en de
+overgaan in krassen, als een acceleratie om de scheppingsenergie te voelen en

 Soms lukt dat en soms niet.
 Een tekening wordt het